 Of course, because the universe has a decidedly theatrical bent, what the Scoobies were waiting for walked into the room at that very moment.
 "At ease, Lieutenant.
 They were just waiting until we arrived." said Jack in a calming tone.
 The last thing they needed was a loose cannon of a soldier on their hands.

 What Riley really didn't need right now was another shock.
 The death of Walsh was bad enough, but to find that the people from the Airforce were still around - worse, that they had to have known what the Scoobies were doing long before he had - really didn't help matters.
 Why were they still here, anyway?
 They should've left after Maybourne had apprehended the entity that had entered, according to Maybourne, Ethan Rayne, after it had left - Willow.

 Suddenly, Riley had his answer.
 He knew someone who would've had a grudge against Walsh, after Walsh had ordered her capture, and who by all accounts would have had the power to walk into the Initiative unseen - or even just teleport inside - and kill Walsh without raising a single alarm.
 It all fitted.
 Before anyone could stop him, Riley had scooped up Willow and slammed her against the wall.
 "You killed her, didn't you?
 Admit it!
 You're nothing, nothing but an HST!" he snarled in her face.

-Jack didn't even look around before slamming an arm out to halt an outraged Daniel from charging the crazed Riley, because he had seen what Daniel evidently hadn't - the gun that Riley had leveled at Willow's stomach.
+Jack didn't even look around before slamming an arm out to halt an outraged Daniel from charging the crazed Riley, because he had seen what Daniel evidently hadn't - the gun that Riley had levelled at Willow's stomach.
 "Look out, he's got a gun."
 Jack said in a calm voice, so as not to agitate the soldier who had seemingly gone past loose cannon and was well on his way to being a loose nuclear missile.

 Everyone who had slowly been edging their way towards Riley stopped when they heard that, and Oz, who had been contemplating letting loose his inner wolf and tearing Riley to shreds, concentrated harder on remaining human.
 It was a tough job.